ocramz/ocramz.github.io/_posts/2017-11-30-growing-software-architecture.markdown

 The first type parameter, `c`, denotes the API provider "label", and the second parameter represents the result type of the computation.

-Now, we need a way of saying "for each provider `c`, I need a specific set of `Credentials`, and I will receive a specific type of `Token` in return"; the `TypeFamilies` language extension lets us say this :
+Now, we need a way of saying "for each provider `c`, I need a specific set of `Credentials`, and I will receive a specific type of `Token` in return"; the `TypeFamilies` language extension can help here :

 {% highlight haskell %}
 {-# language TypeFamilies #-}